Did you know that you can grow succulents in coffee mugs? (How cute!)

 We love Echeverias because they have stunning rosettes!
 Echeverias don’t grow larger than about twelve inches, so they’ll fit in most coffee mugs.
-We think a white mug kind of like those latte mugs will suit match wonderfully with this echeveria above.
+We think a white mug, like those latte mugs, will match wonderfully with this echeveria above.

-We chose this Echeveria cultivar because it has absolutely beautiful blue-green leaves.
-The leaves stay a pretty pale blue color if they don’t get a lot of sunlight, but turn a deeper blue with more sun exposure.
+We chose this Echeveria cultivar because it has gorgeous blue-green leaves.
+The leaves stay a pretty pale blue if they don’t get a lot of sunlight but turn a deeper blue with more sun exposure.

-We’d also plant our ‘Princess Blue’ in a blue floral mug like this one and set it on a bright, sunny windowsill.
+We’d also plant our ‘Princess Blue’ in a blue floral mug and set it on a bright, sunny windowsill.
 The blue tones in the mug and all of the sunshine would really bring out this succulent’s gorgeous coloring!